tilezen/vector-datasource/docs/layers.md

 When a network value can't be determined from the upstream data source we calculate where the road is located and provide the relevant 2-char country code as the network value.
 See table below for mapping of country codes to country names.

 Tilezen normalizes upstream data sources to well known values.
-While it's common for OpenStreetMap to include road network relations in the United States and Canada, most other countries lack this information and we [synthesize Tilzeen network values from OpenStreetMap](roads-network-values-openstreetmap.md) from a combination of network, ref, and country spatial joins.
+While it's common for OpenStreetMap to include road network relations in the United States and Canada, most other countries lack this information and we [synthesize Tilezen network values from OpenStreetMap](roads-network-values-openstreetmap.md) from a combination of network, ref, and country spatial joins.

 Network value include: